gloriading/move/README.md

 - something wrong with the automatching colour scheme...

-- in the new form, thinking about providing a list of colours instead of using minicolors
+- in the new form,
+  + providing a list of colours instead of using minicolors?

-- in the new form, need to think about the logic to limit the number of added fields
+  + the logic to limit the number of added fields

-- in the new form, set a toggle so users do NOT have to input daily
+  + set a toggle so users do NOT have to input daily

-- [user show page] JS to screenshot
+- [user show page]
+  + JS to screenshot
+- [welcome/index.html.erb]
-- [welcome/index.html.erb] import news from other websites
+  + import news from other websites

 - Datetime diapley
   https://gist.github.com/eduwass/4ee6b9de3c5013cbd3af
 - admin